JMGoldsmith/build-your-own-replication/README.md

 # Saving your work as terraform.

 It is highly recommended to create a repository on github and save your work there.
-Being able to revert back to an early reference, keep customer environments as seperate branches, and maanging your state, are crucial here.
+Being able to revert back to an early reference, keep customer environments as seperate branches, and managing your state, are crucial here.